 Academic colleges must have College Promotion and Tenure Committees.
-These committees include at least one tenured representative per school in the college, with a minimum of five but no more than fifteen tenured representatives per college, and at least two at-large, full-time teaching professors with the rank of associate teaching professor or teaching professor from different schools.
+These committees include at least one tenured representative per school in the college, with a minimum of five tenured representatives per college, and at least two at-large, full-time teaching professors with the rank of associate teaching professor or teaching professor from different schools.
 Representatives are elected by secret ballot by the corps of instruction of their school for staggered three-year terms.
 Further details regarding the specific composition and size of College Promotion and Tenure Committees are at the discretion of each college.

 Members of the College Promotion and Tenure Committee may participate only in decisions on candidates of a lower rank.
 Only tenured faculty members may vote on tenure candidates.
-Teaching professors may vote on the promotion of teaching track faculty only.
+Teaching professors may vote only on the promotion of teaching-track faculty.
 Faculty who are ineligible to vote on a candidate are present in discussions only at the request of the committee.